Policies and procedures

 2. Semester progress requirements (Quantitative):

 • Students must complete a minimum of 75% of attempted coursework.
-(Attempted hours are based on enrollment as of the day of the semester).
+(Attempted hours are based on enrollment as of the first day of the semester).

 • Undergraduate students who attempt any coursework in each semester, are expected to complete at least 1 credit hour during the semester.
 Students who have attempted any credit and who do not complete at least 1 credit hour will be suspended from future aid.